How Healthcare Costs Work in Australia

 Medicare rebates and the schedule fee

-Bulk-billing — what it’s and isn’t
+Bulk-billing – what it is and isn’t

 • Standard GP consultations are commonly bulk-billed for concession-card holders, less commonly for general patients (and the rates have shifted in recent years)